So, Why Take Your Time To Critically and Carefully Analyze a Piece of Real Property Before You Cash In?

 Therefore, if you can hastily zero in on these five (5) very, very important governing focal points and make a decision about each one of them, then you can put together a fairly objective profile of the target property you’re interested in, in the form of an aggregate score that will eventually enable you to make a prompt decision regarding the property you’ve declared interest in!

-Consider the rationale behind using this very approach of property analysis in your own endeavors: If for instance, a particular seller of real property is not flexible with his or her terms, conditions and/or selling price, then you may find it practically impossible to swing the deal in your favor according to your own plans and goals - no matter how favorable the other governing focal points might appear to you.
+So, consider using this very approach of property analysis in your own real property investment endeavors.
+If for instance, a particular seller of real property is not flexible with his or her terms, conditions and/or selling price, then you may find it practically impossible to swing the deal in your favor according to your own plans and goals - no matter how favorable the other governing focal points might appear to you.
 On the other hand, if the seller finally turns out to be flexible with his terms, conditions and/or selling price but there is a high possibility that you’re going to end up with a terrible piece of real property in a bad location, then you need to stop in your tracks.
-Similarly, if every one of the most important governing focal points of property analysis stated above falls into place but you then discover that the seller needs an All Upfront Cash Payment ONLY right away, then this also becomes a serious challenge to you unless you decide to locate and incorporate a very wealthy real estate investment partner to help you out in such a deal or you happen to have plenty cash in your possession.
+Similarly, if every one of the most important governing focal points of property analysis stated above falls into place but you then discover that the seller needs an all upfront cash payment only right away, then this also becomes a serious challenge to you unless you decide to locate and incorporate a very wealthy real estate investment partner to help you out in such a deal or you happen to have plenty cash in your possession.

 So, the above five (5) main governing focal points of property analysis form an interlocking grid of decision points that you can put together into a final score for a given property of your particular choice.

-Now, what if You happened to have a Property Selection Matrix Tool ready to use at hand for each and every property You were considering or currently looking at?
-And what if the scoring process was relatively simple and fast for you to use?
-Would this not provide you with the ability to compare and contrast scores for distinct properties You’re interested in and thus reach a more objective determination of such properties thereby enabling You to settle for the right and best one?
+FINALLY, what if you happened to have a Tool ready to use at hand for each and every property – whether residential, commercial or industrial property - you were considering or currently looking at?
+And what if the scoring process was relatively so simple and fast for you to use?
+Would this not provide you with the ability to compare and contrast scores for distinct properties you’re interested in and thus reach a more objective determination of such properties thereby enabling you to settle for the right and best one?

 Well, surprise, surprise, surprise, my dear real estate investor, I’m here to introduce you to a very powerful tool you can use in your own real estate property investment analysis endeavors.
 This tool is known as the “Property Selection Matrix Tool”.
 This tool is a very powerful way to help an investor keep score during the analysis phase.
 It enables you to come up with estimate figures that you add up and then get an aggregate score.
 This aggregate score eventually allows you to make an informed decision regarding the particular piece of real property you’re currently considering or looking at now.
 And if this aggregate score falls in a certain range, then it helps you decide right their and then whether to go for such a piece of real property or not.

-So, “How Does This Property Selection Matrix Tool Work Exactly And How Do I Apply It In My Own Real Estate Endeavors and/or Deals?”, You Might Ask.
+So, “How Does This Property Selection Matrix Tool Work Exactly?”, You Might Ask.

 Well, the way it works is this: You assign a potential of five (5) points for each of the five (5) main governing focal points earlier on mentioned above.
 Thus a perfect property selection score will be twenty -five (25) points.